Knsan1/terraform-ansible-libvirt-k8s-ha/README.md

 - This Terraform and Ansible IaC configuration assumes you're in a local network with the subnet of **192.168.1.0/24**, and DNS **8.8.8.8**.
 If the parameters are different, kindly change them in `config/generate_config.py`.
 - The host machine uses **Libvirt API**, which Terraform uses to interact with, creating, and managing the virtual machines.
 - The Ansible configuration works anywhere, as long as the configuration at `ansible/inventory/group_vars/all.yaml` are properly configured to the correct version.
-- The full instructions and reasonings are explained at https://blog.lgkentang.com/ , this README only shows how to quickstart and provision the cluster.

 ---

 ## 🚀 Prerequisites and Host Setup